13 In-Service Ideas for OT Fieldwork Students

 I created a Groceries Galore kit for one of my OT in-service projects when I was in my last Level II fieldwork, and it is super easy to make.
 Simply collect and rinse out various grocery containers of all shapes and sizes, with difficult lids and easier lids.
 You can add small Scrabble pieces, pennies, beads, etc. for an extra fine motor component.

 Add your own price stickers to each container to grade it up to also address cognition.
 I also really like to have patients place the containers in high and low areas of our kitchen area for item retrieval, gross motor coordination, range of motion, and standing tolerance as a great occupation-based activity.

 Put Together a Mirror Box

 If you’re in a setting with stroke patients or complex regional pain patients, creating a mirror box is a really neat and helpful addition to the clinic.
 Here is a quick YouTube video on how to create and use a mirror box.
 Be sure to include printed instructions on how to use it as well as evidence supporting its use for future staff members.

-Creating Laminated Lab Value Cards
+Create Laminated Lab Value Cards

 I’d love to hear your previous in-service topics and favorite ideas as well!
 What else would you add to the list?
-Please share in the comments below!
+Please share them in the comments below!